na-stewart/Quotient/README.md

 Quotient is a financial insights tool designed to analyze and predict market movements based on SEC filings.
 It scans regulatory 8-K documents to identify key financial signals, sentiment shifts, and potential market-moving events.
-Once Quotient identifies a potential lead, it will email a summary of the filing, impact analysis, and reference details.
+Once Quotient identifies a potential lead, it will email a summary of the filing along with an impact analysis and reference details.
-This tool helps investors make decisions by extracting critical information from these filing, forecasting potential stock price movements.

 <h6>NOT FINANCIAL ADVICE, CONDUCT YOUR OWN DUE DILIGENCE.
 Any investments, trades, speculations, or decisions made on
 the basis of any information, expressed or implied herein, are committed at your own risk, financial or otherwise.<h6>